nbarnabee/ds-and-a/README.md

 # ds-and-a (and friends!)

 A repo for DS&amp;A notes and practice problems, not necessarily algorithmic; some are just technical interview coding questions/challenges that I've been asked or have heard about.
+I'm also throwing Leetcode solutions in there because why not.

 I'm also using this to practice writing tests in Jest.